-The magnificent Huka Falls are one of the most popular natural attractions in New Zealand.
+The magnificent Huka Falls is one of the most popular natural attractions in New Zealand.
 This is where the Waikato River, New Zealand's longest river, hits a volcanic ravine.
 It is normally as many as 100 metres wide but here they are compressed into just 15 metres from bank to bank.
-After being funneled through this narrow stretch, they thunder out into space over Huka Falls and form the rapids that you see, dropping 11 metres at a speed of over 220,000 litres per second.
+After being funnelled through this narrow stretch, they thunder out into space over Huka Falls and form the rapids that you see, dropping 11 metres at a speed of over 220,000 litres per second.

-A foot bridge right at the top of the waterfalls gives you a front row seat to this mighty display of nature.
+A footbridge right at the top of the waterfalls gives you a front-row seat to this mighty display of nature.
 Huka is the Maori word for 'foam' and it will become apparent how these falls got their name!
-On a sunny day they have a true wow factor, with the water gleaming a crystal clear cerulean.
+On a sunny day, they have a true wow factor, with the water gleaming a crystal clear cerulean.

 Getting there is easy.
 The Huka Falls car park is less than 2 km north of Taupo, an easy trip in your hired car.

 Wairakei Terraces combines relaxing hot pools with a dash of Maori culture.
 It’s less than 10 minutes north of Taupo, a quick trip in your rental car.
-The shining, mineral rich waters are drawn from the Wairakei geothermal steamfield, cascading over silica terraces into the pools, to a beautiful backdrop of native garden.
+The shining, mineral-rich waters are drawn from the Wairakei geothermal steam field, cascading over silica terraces into the pools, to a beautiful backdrop of native garden.

 The man-made terraces, resplendent in pink, white, and blue, are a tribute to the original Pink and White Terraces, which were lost in the Mt Tarawera eruption of 1886.
 The walkway also features a recreated Maori village, a carving house, and an artificial geyser.